 View our listing of current Tow'r and Bell Society members.

 Members of The John Marshall Society have provided significant support to all areas of the College, including endowment, capital projects and the Franklin & Marshall Fund.
 The College is fortunate to have a growing number of alumni and friends who have made lifetime gifts totaling $100,000 or more.
 Their exemplary generosity is deeply appreciated.

 View our listing of current John Marshall Society members.

 The William A. Schnader Society honors and celebrates the individuals who have demonstrated a special commitment to Franklin & Marshall College through gift planning.
 This includes bequests via will, charitable trusts, charitable gift annuities and retirement plan beneficiary designations.
 These gifts ensure that the generous legacy of our alumni and friends lives on for generations.
 The College is forever grateful to those who demonstrate such lasting support.

 View our current Schnader Society members.

 The Benjamin Franklin Society celebrates the strong annual support of Franklin & Marshall’s alumni, parents and friends.
 Beginning with a gift of $1,787, commemorating the College’s founding year, these supporters' leadership role advances the College.
 Just as Benjamin Franklin's gift of £200 was critical to the College's history, the gifts of Benjamin Franklin Society members are critical in shaping Franklin & Marshall's future.
-For more information on membership to the Benjamin Franklin Society, head here.

 View our current Benjamin Franklin Society members.